filecoin-project/lotus-docs/content/en/storage-providers/curio/design/index.md

 - Task-Centric: HarmonyTask focuses on managing tasks as small units of work, relieving developers from scheduling and management concerns.
 - Distributed: Tasks are distributed across machines for efficient execution.
 - Greedy Workers: Workers actively claim tasks they can handle.
-- Round Robin Assignment: After a worker claims a task, HarmonyDB attempts to distribute remaining work among other machines.
+- Round Robin Assignment: After a Curio node claims a task, HarmonyDB attempts to distribute remaining work among other machines.

 ![Curio Tasks](curio-tasks.png)

 ### Model

 - **Blocked Tasks:** Tasks can be blocked due to:
-    - Missing registration on running servers
+    - Configuration under 'subsystems' disabled on the running node
     - Reaching specified maximum task limits
     - Resource exhaustion
     - CanAccept() function (task-specific) rejecting the task